<big>Glossary of Painting Terms</big>(As of July 2003)

 IR emitters

-Devices that emit infrared radiation (heat radiation), usually powered by electricity.
+Devices that emit infrared radiation (heat rays), usually powered by electricity.

 Device.
 Heat transfer occurs here through radiation and...

-The energy-saving drying of the paint film starts from the bottom layer.
+The energy-saving drying of the paint film starts from the substrate.

-In automotive paint applications, mainly medium-wave radiation is used (it emits...).
+In automotive paint applications, mainly medium-wave UV lamps are used (they emit...).

-dark red), and short-wavelength emitters (these glow bright red to orange).
+dark red), and short-wavelength emitters (which glow bright red to orange).

 inserted.